How much TPD insurance should I have?

 While life cover can provide support in the event of the policyholders death or diagnosis of a terminal illness, what if the policyholder is to become disabled and not die?
 The impacts of suffering total disablement and not being able to work again can be truly devastating.
-TPD can help the insured keep on top of their current debt, living expenses into the future and any rehabilitation and ongoing treatment that they might require, the costs of which can easily run into the hundreds of thousands if not millions of dollars.
+TPD insurance can help the insured keep on top of their current debt, living expenses into the future and any rehabilitation and ongoing treatment that they might require, the costs of which can easily run into the hundreds of thousands if not millions of dollars.

 Different definitions of Total and Permanent Disablement

 TPD policies generally come under two definitions.
 These are “own occupation” and “any occupation”.

 Own Occupation: Benefit is payable if a certified doctor deems that it is unlikely for the policyholder to ever return to the occupation in their field.

 Any Occupation: Benefit payable if policyholder is unable to perform the duties of their regular occupation and is unable to work in any other occupation that they may be suited to by education, training or further experience.